 Requirements for a Major in History, Concentration in Public History

 Juniors and seniors have the opportunity for independent study and off-campus internships.
 Students may receive academic credit for internships in history museums, historic restorations, historic libraries, archives, or in any one of a great variety of agencies in state, county, and local government.
 Internship/ independent study credit may be given for internships in private sector agencies which have a public interest.
-Public history concentrators will be able to complete the requirements for the history major and the political science minor.

 Requirements for a Major in History

 42 credits including:

 |Requirements for a Major in History||(15 credits)|

 |HI-111||US History I||3|